San Antonio and Aransas Pass Railway: Line history

 The San Antonio and Aransas Pass Railway Company was incorporated in 1884, to fulfill the need for a direct railway route from San Antonio to Mexico.
 Augustus Belknap became president of the company's board of directors, all of whom were also the primary investors, which included William H. Maverick, Edward Stevenson, Edward Katula, Daniel Sullivan, A. J. Lockwood, and George H. Kalteyer, all businessmen based in San Antonio, George Polk was the surveyor.
 With no progress upon completion of Polk's survey, Belknap was replaced by Lott as president of the board.
 He gained support in the state legislature from Representative Mifflin Kenedy.
 Construction began in 1885, and the first train rolled out on the line in 1886.
+An extension to Boerne, Texas was started on August 26, 1886, and the first passenger train arrived in Boerne on March 12, 1887.
+The line continued on to the northwest going through Comfort, Texas and, ultimately, reached Kerrville, Texas in August of 1887.
 The railroad went into receivership in 1890.
 The receivership was lifted in 1892 after a corporate reorganization whereby Southern Pacific acquired the majority of the stock.
+The railroad completed a spur line to Fredericksburg, Texas around 1914.

 As Section 5 of Article X of the Texas Constitution prohibited common control of parallel railroads, in 1903, the Southern Pacific Railroad was sued by the Texas Railroad Commission.
 Southern Pacific lost the lawsuit and was compelled to divest itself of ownership of the San Antonio and Aransas Pass Railway.
 In 1924, a change in statutes allowed Southern Pacific to regain control of the railway.
 In 1934, the Southern Pacific consolidated the San Antonio and Aransas Pass into their Texas and New Orleans subsidiary road.